weburg/generic-http-web-service-client-python/README.md

 ### Running the example

 First, ensure the server is running.
 Refer to other grouped GHoWSt projects to get and run the server.
-Using pip or your IDE, ensure Python 3 is installed and that the dependencies in requirements.txt are installed to your Python environment.
+Ensure Python 3 is installed.
+Then, using pip or your IDE, ensure that the dependencies in requirements.txt are installed to your Python environment.

 If using the CLI, ensure you are in the project directory.
 Run: